I am behind a stranger in the time of Covid

 Grieving for a doctor or a nurse to say, “everything is going to be okay.”
 Because it must.

 I am the mutation in this time of Covid

 An injection cannot fool me for I will keep you behind a mask, isolated, without immunity and in despair.

 Don’t be alarmed by me – I am here alongside Darwin to break the frail and leave the fittest in tact.

 And still I am hope – from this time of Covid.

 And as hope I never lie and I never die and I can unchain us from the fear, the uncertainty and the mutations.

 I will enter your souls and open the locked doors to let the gentle breeze of life inside.

-As hope I will come into your hearts, removes your masks and finally I will hold you forever and kiss your cheeks, returning the stolen smiles to your face.
+As hope I will come into your hearts, remove your masks, finally holding you forever, your face in my palms wipe the tears cheeks, return the stolen smile to your face.